interval1066/bpe_framework/README.md

 2. Training Process:
     Calls tokenizer.train(corpus, 500) to train the tokenizer The training process:
-        Initializes with a byte-level vocabulary (0-255)
+        Initializes with byte-level vocabulary (0-255)
         Analyzes word frequencies in the corpus
-        Iteratively merges the most frequent character pairs Builds a vocabulary of 500 tokens
+        Iteratively merges the most frequent character pairs Builds a vocabulary of 500 tokens (as specified)

 3. Encoding Test:
     Encodes the test string "the quick brown fox"